 Will the algorithm take early ovulation into account?

-Early ovulation is taken into account in calculating red and green days, particularly when the algorithm is still learning your cycle when you first join Natural Cycles.
+Early ovulation is taken into account in calculating red and green days, particularly when the algorithm is still learning about your cycle when you first join Natural Cycles.

-The algorithm adds a buffer as a safety margin while calculating red and green days around the fertile window.
-This buffer is more extensive during the first 3 cycles of use and reduces if cycles are regular after that, potentially giving you more green days in later cycles.
-While the algorithm learns your cycle, this buffer helps protect against potential early ovulation.
+The algorithm adds a buffer of red days as a safety margin while calculating red and green days around the fertile window.
+This buffer is more extensive during the first three cycles of use.
+After that, it becomes smaller if your cycles are regular, potentially giving you more green days in later cycles.
+While the algorithm learns your cycle, this larger buffer helps protect against potential early ovulation.
 However, you will always get a buffer of red days before ovulation based on your individual cycle pattern.
-Should your cycle continue to be irregular (your ovulation day moves considerably from cycle to cycle), the buffer will remain, and you may experience a higher number of red days than users with regular cycles.
+Should your cycle be irregular (if your ovulation day moves considerably from cycle to cycle), the buffer will remain large, and you may experience a higher number of red days than users with less variation in their cycles.